 Customer-level data is the most appropriate data for determining indoor residential water use.
-Collecting and analyzing customer-level data from all 400-plus Suppliers in California was not feasible within the timeframe13 Therefore, a subset of 18 Suppliers was selected to conduct the analyses for the baseline statewide central tendency (e.g., average).
+Collecting and analyzing customer-level data from all 400-plus Suppliers in California was not feasible within the timeframe.
+Therefore, a subset of 18 Suppliers was selected to conduct the analyses for the baseline statewide central tendency (e.g., average).
 The 18 Suppliers were selected to provide a good geographic mix of tracts and sufficient variation in household and tract characteristics to build models for estimating the baseline Ri-gpcd.
 Refer to Appendix D - Sample Selection Tool Description and Appendix E - Sampling Strategy to Estimate Central Tendencies for details on Supplier selection and suitability for analysis.
 The baseline analysis was then augmented with analysis of a larger set of Supplier-level aggregated values in order to better inform the distribution and range of Suppliers' Ri-gpcd.
 Figure 2.1-1 shows the location of Suppliers contributing to this study:

-12 Multi-family residential water use data was disaggregated for a few of the 18-Suppliers and the estimated RI-gpcd were found to be not very different, on average, than single-family RI-gpcd.
-However, inherent difficulties in disaggregating total residential water use into indoor and outdoor components from multi-family account data resulted in extreme variability between census tract averages of Single- and Multi-family RI-gpcd estimates within a Supplier's service area.
+disaggregating total residential water use into indoor and outdoor components from multi-family account data resulted in extreme variability between census tract averages of Single- and Multi-family RI-gpcd estimates within a Supplier's service area.

-13 For the Department to acquire the customer-level data used in the disaggregation analyses, a Non-Disclosure Agreement (NDA) with Suppliers was needed to protect private information pursuant to the California Consumer Privacy Act of 2018.
+&lt;sup>13 For the Department to acquire the customer-level data used in the disaggregation analyses, a Non-Disclosure Agreement (NDA) with Suppliers was needed to protect private information pursuant to the California Consumer Privacy Act of 2018.
 Obtaining signed NDA's with and data from each supplier can be a lengthy process, is not always guaranteed, constitutes hundreds of thousands to millions of monthly records, and is subject to the Suppliers' agreement and resources constraints.

 Figure 2.1-1.
-Study Participants and Locations 14
+Study Participants and Locations